CZWin32768/XLM-Align/README.md

 # XLM-Align

-Code and models for the paper **Improving Pretrained Cross-Lingual Language Models via Self-Labeled Word Alignment**
+Code and models for the paper **Improving Pretrained Cross-Lingual Language Models via Self-Labeled Word Alignment**.

+**The XLM-Align pretraining code has uploaded to the [unilm](https://github.com/microsoft/unilm/tree/master/infoxlm) repo.**

 ## Introduction